 To tackle this challenge, LEVI selected seven teams to develop innovative interventions aimed at achieving this ambitious goal.
 By harnessing the power of artificial intelligence, LEVI teams are at the forefront of change through their creative approaches to teaching and learning.
 Solutions include:

-The University of Florida is building a scalable, AI-augmented environment that promotes active engagement to accelerate middle school students’ math learning.
+ALTER-Math is building a scalable, AI-augmented environment that promotes active engagement to accelerate middle school students’ math learning.
 In the ALTER-Math program, students learn math by teaching an AI “tutee” to solve real-world problems using text, drawings, and voice.
 As they guide the AI, explain their reasoning, and correct AI’s mistakes, students strengthen their mathematical reasoning skills and deepen their conceptual understanding.

 Khan Academy’s Khanmigo is an AI-powered, chat-based tutor and set of activities, by combining the existing chat functionality with data about learners and classrooms.
 This results in students reaching mastery on both grade level skills and the foundational skills on which they have gaps, preventing them from being successful on grade level skills.